JoeOwnage67/5E-XENOS/README.md

 Credit for the assets and ideas in the mod dependancies go to their authors and artists.
 Thank you to Sarg Bjornson, Lennoxite, Skylar and DetVisor.

-Dungeons and Dragons Fifth Edition is the property of Wizard of the Coast and this is simply a fan project.
+Dungeons and Dragons Fifth Edition is the property of Wizards of the Coast and this is simply a fan project.

 I am making this mod for my personal use but will probably make it available on steam to share with my other party members/interested people.
 Any requests for additions are welcome as I'd love to expand this but might need help.
 Skylar is also still adding to Fantasy of the Rim and I plan to support any expansion of his in any way I can.